Meth Becoming Drug of Choice for Many Opioid Users

 When consumed, meth causes a sense of euphoria and well-being.
 Users have more energy and are more talkative than usual.
-Their appetite decreases and they stay awake longer.
-Over time, extreme weight loss, paranoid delusions and deterioration of the skin, hair and teeth often develop.
+Their appetite decreases, and they stay awake longer.
+Over time, extreme weight loss, paranoid delusions, and skin deterioration, hair, and teeth often develop.

 Long-term Effects of Meth Use

 Long-term meth users put themselves at risk for severe negative health consequences, including drug addiction.
-This chronic disease’s symptoms include compulsive drug use and changes to the way the addict’s brain functions.
-Their ability to think and make decisions is altered by their drug use.
+This chronic disease’s symptoms include compulsive drug use and changes to how the addict’s brain functions.
+Their drug use alters Their ability to think and make decisions.

 Other long-term effects of taking meth include the following: